Urgh, did I really do that… again?

 Imagine a million cells in your body are like tiny spotlights.

-When all the lights inside you are switched on, you’re a blindly bright self just as the day you were born: bright and shiny.
+When all the lights inside you are switched on, you’re your blindingly bright self, just as you were the day you were born: bright and shiny.

 Can you feel the energy within and around you?

-Wherever you go, you make your environments colourful.
+Wherever you go, you make your surroundings colourful.

 People you interact with and things you do every day become brighter thanks to you.